solana-labs/solana/book/src/terminology.md

 The period of time for which a [leader](#leader) ingests transactions and produces a [block](#block).

+#### smart contract

+A set of constraints that once satisfied, signal to a program that some predefined account updates are permitted.

 #### sol

 The [native token](#native-token) tracked by a [cluster](#cluster) recognized